Microlandia, the brutally honest city builder, arrives on Steam.

 - Platforms: Steam (Mac, Windows, Linux) and itch.io (Mac, Windows, Linux)

-- Studio: Information Superhighway Games (2-person team in Berlin, Germany)
+- Studio: Information Superhighway Games (based in Berlin, Germany)

-- Languages: English, German, Spanish, French, Polish, and Turkish
+- Languages: English, German, Spanish, French, Italian, Polish, Portuguese, Turkish, Japanese, Korean, and Simplified Chinese

 Links